JourneyJ11/AzureSentinelLab/README.md

  ###

 <h2>Description</h2>

-In this lab, I setup Azure Sentinel (SIEM) and connect it to a live virtual machine acting as a honey pot.
-I will observe live attacks (RDP Brute Force) from all around the world.
-I will use a custom PowerShell script to look up the attackers Geolocation information and plot it on the Azure Sentinel Map.
+In this lab, I'll guide you through the process of setting up Azure Sentinel, a cloud-based Security Information and Event Management (SIEM) tool, to monitor a virtual machine honeypot.
+I'll expose the honeypot to the internet, monitor and log attacks, and visualize them on a map using Azure Sentinel.

 <br />